 Medium, wide-angle.
 The camera starts on the enigmatic stranger’s black dress shoes as they step out of the car and lifts up past their gray suit and up to their black tie and steely eyes.
 The wide lens exaggerates their grim features.
 When they raise their gun it almost fills the frame, but their eyes remain in focus.

 It’s a silly example, but you could draw it from that description.
 Your DP would know how to shoot it.
-You haven’t completely translated it into visual language, but you’re on your way there.
+You haven’t completely translated it into a visual language, but you’re on your way there.

 If you write a prose storyboard, it’s a good idea to do one description per shot (instead of describing the entire sequence like a comic book style storyboard).
-Otherwise all that text could be more confusing than useful.
+Otherwise, all that text could be more confusing than useful.

 2. Work with a storyboard artist.